rejth/rejth/README.md

 ### Hi there, my name is **Ilia Kirsanov**! 👋
-## I'm a Frontend developer from Moscow.
+## I'm a Frontend developer from 📍Moscow.

 ### 💻 Tech Stack: